CALL FOR APPLICATIONS (Open Tender)

-Master or Postgraduate degree in international business, economics, law, or any other field relevant to the assignment.
+Master or Postgraduate degree in international trade, economics, law, or any other field relevant to the assignment.

 General professional experience.

-Minimum 8 years of relevant post-graduate professional experience in issues related to trade law.
+Minimum 8 years of relevant post-graduate professional experience in issues related to economics and/or trade.

-Minimum 7 years of post-graduate experience in development of trade law and legal drafting work.
+Minimum 7 years of post-graduate experience in development of economic and/or trade policy and/or regulatory/administrative practices.

-Proven working knowledge in national e-commerce & related policies, regulatory and/or legislative reforms and its implementation.
+Proven working knowledge in national economic/trade & related policies, regulatory and/or legislative reforms and its implementation.

 Demonstrated ability to facilitate consultative meetings with key stakeholders.

-Expertise in conducting situation analysis and needs assessments related to reviewing legislation for compliance with trade agreements.
+Expertise in conducting situation analysis and needs assessments related to international trade, private sector development or similar.

 HOW TO APPLY

 [OPEN TENDER] – [REVIEW OF FEDERATED STATES OF MICRONESIA’S TRADE POLICY FRAMEWORK AND IMPLEMENTATION PLAN]